HOSS-LiU/HOSS-LiU/rstudio.md

 ---

 # A basic introduction to programming in R for beginners.
-The video below will take your through the basics of programming in R Studio (recommended browser Chrome or Firefox).
+The video below will take you through the basics of programming in R Studio (recommended browser Chrome or Firefox).
 If you can't view the video embeded within the page, you can also access it here: https://www.youtube.com/watch?v=D0l28MCNrPY
+Note, the video was recorded as part of an advanced statistics MSc course materials.

 <iframe
   src="https://www.youtube.com/embed/D0l28MCNrPY"